moabukar/tech-vault/README.md

 4️⃣ Ongoing updates by experienced Engineers in their fields.

 5️⃣ Hands-on questions that are similar to real-life scenarios aka DevOps Challenges
+  - I have created these for that want more hands-on experience when it comes to DevOps.

 ## Contributing 🖊️